Question 1: describe your challenge. (500 words maximum)

 ISCF funding comes from UK Research and Innovation and business and the public sector working in partnership.

-you happy for us to share your details with potential collaborators?
+Question 8: are you happy for us to share your details with potential collaborators?

 If we receive similar suggestions from more than one submission, we could suggest that the organisations involved collaborate.
 This is so they can provide a stronger, combined submission.
 Please state whether you agree to us sharing your contact details in this way.
 Your answer should be either yes or no.